Skokie / RHC Evacuation & Emergency Plan

 - Do not reset the alarm until the fire department gives permission to do so.

-- When the fire department gives permission to re-enter the building, Public Safety and Facilities will coordinate and check each exit to inform anyone who may still be outside.
+- When the fire department gives permission to re-enter the building, Police Department and facilities personnel will coordinate and check each exit to inform anyone who may still be outside.